 What is laser cataract surgery?

-Cataract surgery is the removal of the natural lens of the eye that has been clouded by cataracts, and then replacing it with artificial lens.
+Cataract surgery is the removal of the natural lens of the eye that has been clouded by cataracts, and then replacing it with an artificial lens.
 In traditional cataract surgery, the eye surgeon manually creates an incision in the eye using a diamond blade.
-A high-frequency ultrasound is then used to break up the cataracts and the tiny pieces are vacuumed out with a fine tube.
+A high-frequency ultrasound is then used to break up cataracts and the tiny pieces are vacuumed out with a fine tube.
 The success of the procedure largely depends on surgeon skill and experience.